mbrightcpacket/deploy-bluesky-pds-with-aws-cdk/README.md

 is running at a time.
 In case of an unhealthy task, ECS will terminate the task and start a new one in either of the two AZs.

-The Fargate task runs two containers:
+The Fargate task runs three containers:
 1. The main **PDS container** uses the
 [official PDS image](https://github.com/bluesky-social/pds/pkgs/container/pds),
 copied into a private [Amazon ECR](https://aws.amazon.com/ecr/) repository.